Mailchimp Logo

 MailChimp Logo 2001-2013

-The name Mailchimp was written with two capital letters: “M” and “C.” In this form, it was presented on the primary logo.
-The designers took as a basis a font that imitates handwritten handwriting.
+The name Mailchimp was written with two capital letters: “M” and “C.” In this form, it was presented as part of the primary logo.
+The designers used a font that imitates handwritten handwriting as a basis.
 Its main drawback was the illegibility of the letters when resizing.

 2013 – 2018